Psychedelic Beacon

 The Psychedelic Beacon Team researches and writes educational content about ketamine and psychedelic-assisted therapies to help patients make informed decisions.

 Meanwhile, the state-level landscape has transformed: Oregon's psilocybin service centers have served roughly 16,000 clients since launch, Colorado now has 34 licensed healing centers, and New Mexico became the first state to legalize medical psilocybin through legislation in April 2025.
 This tracker covers every major development in the psilocybin FDA approval timeline, state legalization status, clinical pipeline, and regulatory landscape.
-Updated April 20, 2026.
+Updated May 25, 2026.

 What this means for the COMP360 timeline